More farmers & more local food for 2019

 1% came from outside Europe.
 That was pretty much all Fairtrade bananas from Peru & Dominican Republic

 Against the Food Zones model, we're doing pretty well.
-If we are to meet the challenges of climate change and resource depletion and make our food and farming system fit for a future, we will need to reduce our European produce by 10% and increase our peri-urban supply by 10%.
+If we are to meet the challenges of climate change and resource depletion and make our food and farming system fit for a low-carbon future, we will need to reduce our imports by 10% and increase our peri-urban supply by 10%.
 That's a tough one in London as there's very few peri-urban growing sites left, and of the ones that do exist, very few of them will actually be growing commercially.